Encyclopedia entry

 Oliver Mackman · Editorial director · Best Business Loans Ltd (16833937)

-BPC-157 (Body Protection Compound 157) is a synthetic 15-amino-acid peptide derived from a fragment of a protein found in human gastric juice.
-It was discovered and characterised in the 1990s by the Sikiric research group at the University of Zagreb.
-Preclinical literature in rodent models suggests tissue-protective and pro-healing effects on tendon, gut and vascular tissue.
-There are no published phase II or phase III human clinical trials.
-In the UK it is sold by research-peptide retailers under "research use only, not for human or animal consumption".
-PeptideClear publishes encyclopedia commentary only and does not recommend human use.
+BPC-157 is a synthetic 15-amino-acid peptide derived from a fragment of a protein found in human gastric juice, first characterised by the Sikiric group at the University of Zagreb in the 1990s.
+Roughly 200 preclinical papers, almost all rodent models, suggest tissue-protective and pro-healing effects on tendon, gut and vascular tissue.
+No phase II or phase III human clinical trials have been published.

 What the literature shows (in animals)